Your feelings about advanced melanoma

 Some people describe having cancer as like riding an emotional roller coaster.
 Sometimes you can feel very low.
 At other times you may be positive and hopeful.

 There is no right or wrong way to react.
 How you manage advanced cancer is your choice.
 Your family, friends, doctors and nurses can all be called upon to help you.
-If you would like to talk to someone outside your own friends and family, look for counselling organisations.
-The general section about coping with cancer has information about dealing with the emotional and practical impact of having cancer.
+If you would like to talk to someone outside your own friends and family, counselling may help.

 There are many ways that people help themselves manage their melanoma and their feelings.
 You may get support from